Skip to main content

 Many smoke detectors use an LED light to show you that everything's working properly.
 If your device's on/off button has a stale red light, it likely means the system is working properly.
 Some detectors will even use a light that flashes periodically to tell you they're working.

-To clean your smoke detector, remove it from your ceiling or wall and take out the battery.
-Be aware that there might be an electrical charge left over after the battery is removed.
-Hold the hush button for around 15 seconds to drain any remaining electrical charge.
+To clean your smoke detector, remove it from your ceiling or wall and remove the battery.
+Be aware that an electrical charge might remain after the battery is removed.
+Hold the hush button for about 15 seconds to drain any remaining electrical charge.

 Dust the outside of the device with a dry microfiber cloth.
 Use a soft paintbrush or the upholstery tool on your vacuum to clean the inside.
-Clean the device gently (especially around the circuit board) if you’re using a brush.
+If you're using a brush, clean the device gently (especially around the circuit board).

 This one's pretty easy to decipher.
 Fire alarms are designed to get your attention by any means necessary.